Tabernol/fit-coach/README.md

 The application includes custom health checks and metrics to monitor both system availability and performance.

-You can now view existing dashboards or create new ones to monitor the application's metrics.
-The metrics are available through the /actuator/prometheus endpoint exposed by the application.
+You can now view using http://localhost:8080/actuator

 #### If you're using Docker, you can use them for monitoring